Weight gain after cancer treatment

 Being physically active

-Being physically active can mean doing activities like walking or gardening.
-Or it can mean more energetic activities, such as running, cycling or going to the gym.
+Physical activities include walking or gardening.
+More energetic activities include running, swimming, cycling or going to the gym.
+If you are not very physically active, talk to your GP before increasing how active you are.
 Any increase in physical activity is good for your health and will help you burn more energy (calories).

-If you want more information about exercise you can download our booklet about Physical activity and cancer.
-We also have information on our website about physical activity during and after cancer treatment.
+We have information about physical activity during and after cancer treatment.

-The NHS has useful tools, including how to move more, eat well and be healthier.
+The NHS has useful tools, including ways to move more, eat well and be healthier.
 You can also download them as free apps using your mobile phone or tablet.

 Family and friends

 Tell your family and friends what you are doing and ask them to support you.
-They might even join you in healthy eating and exercising.
-This can encourage you, and it is good for them too.
+They might even want to join you in healthy eating and exercising.

-If you are getting used to life after cancer treatment, it can help to talk to people going through the same thing.
-Our Online Community is a place where you can make friends, blog about your experiences and join groups to meet other people going through the same things.
+It may help to talk to people going through a similar experience.
+Our Online Community is a place where you can make friends, blog about your experiences and join groups to meet other people in a similar situation.

 Healthcare team

-Your doctor or nurse can give you advice or refer you to a dietitian.
-If you are struggling, your GP may refer you to an NHS weight loss clinic.
+Your doctor, nurse or another healthcare professional can give you advice.
+If necessary, they may refer you to a dietitian, physiotherapist, exercise specialist or exercise group.
+If you are struggling, your GP may refer you to an NHS weight loss clinic, if this is available in your area.
 If you have experienced eating disorders or struggle with your body image, you may find it helpful to speak to a counsellor or other mental health professional.

 Exercise groups

-You can find more information about local exercise groups at your local library, healthy living centre, community centre or leisure centre.
-You can also look online.
+Your GP can help you to find out about services to help with weight management.
+These could be exercise classes or health and well-being sessions.
+You can also find information about local exercise groups online or at your local library, healthy living centre, community centre or leisure centre.

 Weight loss groups